citripio/toolbelt/README.md

 ## Development

 Follow these steps in order to publish a new version.

-Remember to push your commits first and change the version number:
+**Remember to always push your commits first, and then create the new version number tag:**

 ```
+git commit -m "Some meaningful comment"
 git push
-git tag 1.1.1
+git tag -a 1.0.0 -m "Version 1.0.0"
 git push --tags
 ```